johannesgrothe/Smarthome_Bridge/README.md

 # Smarthome_Tools

-Tools for the Smarthome_ESP32 Software
+Tools for configuring and working with the Smarthome_ESP32 Project (https://github.com/A20GameCo/Smarthome_ESP32)